-$\begin{tabular}{ll} \textbf{filename} (str, optional (default: 'residuals\distribution')) - Name of the plot file. \end{tabular}$ filename (str, optional (default: 'residuals\histogram')) - Name of the plot file.
+filename (str, optional (default: 'residuals\distribution')) - Name of the plot file.

+filename (str, optional (default: 'residuals\histogram')) - Name of the plot file.

-$\begin{tabular}{ll} \textbf{filename} & (str, optional (default: 'scatterplot{feature}')) - Name of the plot file. \end{tabular}$
+filename (str, optional (default: 'scatterplot\{feature}')) - Name of the plot file.

 - save\mlr\model\error (str or int, optional) Additionally saves estimated squared MLR model error.
 This error represents the uncertainty of the prediction caused by the MLR model itself and not by errors in the prediction input data (errors in that will be considered by including datasets with var\type set to prediction\input\error and setting save\propagated\errors to True).
 If the option is set to 'test', the (constant) error is estimated as RMSEP using a (hold-out) test data set.
 Only possible if test data is available, i.e. the option test\size is not set to False during class initialization.
-If the option is set to 'logo', the (constant) error is estimated as RMSEP using leave-one-group-out cross-validation using the group\attributes.
+If the option is set to 'logo', the (constant) error is estimated as RMSEP using the group\attributes.
 Only possible if group\datasets\by\attributes is given.
-If the option is set to an integer n (!= 0), the (constant) error is estimated as RMSEP using n-fold cross-validation. - save\lime\importance (bool, optional (default: False)) Additionally saves local feature importance given by LIME (Local Interpretable Modelagnostic Explanations). - save\propagated\errors (bool, optional (default: False)) Additionally saves propagated errors from prediction\input\error datasets.
+If the option is set to an integer n (!= 0), the (constant) error is estimated as RMSEP using n-fold cross-validation. - save\lime\importance (bool, optional (default: False)) Additionally saves local feature importance given by LIME (Local Interpretable Model-agnostic Explanations). - save\propagated\errors (bool, optional (default: False)) Additionally saves propagated errors from prediction\input\error datasets.
 Only possible when these are available. - \\kwargs (keyword arguments, optional) Additional options for the final regressors predict() function.